 Midwifery care typically begins when the pregnant person schedules a consultation to determine whether we are a good "fit" to work together as well as determining their eligibility for a home birth.
 I encourage interviewing at least 3 midwives as there are a variety of midwives in the area with different care modalities and personalities to fit every need!

-Prenatal appointments are conducted at Our Birthing Home and include up to an hour of time spent together.
-Home visit prenatals are available for a small, additional travel cost.
+Prenatal appointments include up to an hour of time spent together and are conducted at my office.
+Home visit prenatals are available for a small additional travel cost.

 During a prenatal we will begin with routine medical practices (vitals, fetal heartbeat auscultation, etc) to monitor the health of mother and baby.
-We will discuss nutrition, emotional needs, support and to answer any concerns or questions that have arisen.
-Specialty tests are performed as needed in the home and include blood tests (such as iron or a CBC), urinalysis and gestational diabetes testing.
+We will discuss nutrition, emotional needs, support and answer any concerns or questions that have arisen.
+Specialty tests are performed as needed and include blood tests (such as iron or a CBC), urinalysis and gestational diabetes testing.